Gayanukaa/companyA-frontend/README.md

 # companyA-frontend
-Frontend for Subsystems of Company A npm install --force
+Frontend for Subsystems of Company A

- To install dependencies ``
+To install dependencies `npm install --force`

 To run the project `npm run dev`